 The Veterans Administration (VA) Centers in Ohio can help seniors with Assisted Living cost coverage.
-Ohio seniors can also get a Medicaid 1115 demonstration waiver that only pays for care and medical services.
+Texas seniors can also get a Medicaid 1115 demonstration waiver that only pays for care and medical services.
 But costs related to rooms and boards will not be covered by them.
-The

 There must always be at least a manager and caregiver present for the residents.
 The staffs must have skills to perform daily care services.
 It is the duty of the managers to arrange training programs for the volunteers and employees.
 The basic requirement for the staff is CPR certification and first-aid training.
 Both managers and staff must complete 20 hours of in-service training each year.

 When you are living in Ohio, you have certain rights against abuse.
 You can report any elder abuse or rule breaking at any time.
 You can make complains to the Ohio Department of Licensing.
 All you have to do is fill up a form.
 There is also a live complain tracking tool.